IntegerMan/FSharpStarship/README.md

 - [x] Adapt new level to have CO2 Emitters
 - [x] Adapt new level to have Oxygen Emitters

+## Vents

+- [x] Create air pipe objects
+- [x] Store pipe gas separately
+- [/] Visualize air pipes on the HUD
+- [x] Initialize pipe gasses appropriately
+- [ ] Have the CO2 Scrubber input and output only from the pipe
+- [ ] Allow vents to input / output from neighboring pipes

 ## Power

 - [ ] Power distribution